mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "Thanks," says Dr. Bail.
 "I've noted this and will bring it to the attention of CAPCOM for discussion with the rest of the crew."

 "It's not a big deal," adds Nakamura.
-He feels a need to clarify, "Everyone gets to make a mistake.
+He needs to clarify, "Everyone gets to make a mistake.
 I do enjoy working with this crew."

 "Do you think you would make a good manager?" asks Dr. Bail.

-Nakamura notes this is obviously one of the database questions burped out at random times.
+This is obviously one of the database questions burped out at random times.
 "I haven't had many opportunities to find out.
 I suppose I might.

 MOREMORE MORE